French protectorate in Morocco: World War I

-An advertisement for an art exhibition for the benefit of Moroccan troops wounded serving France in WWI.
-It features an orientalist painting by Joseph de La Nézière.
+An advertisement for an art exhibition for the benefit of troops wounded serving France during WWI, featuring anOrientalist painting by Joseph de La Nézière.

-France recruited infantry from Morocco to join its troupes coloniales, as it did in its other colonies in Africa and around the world.
+France recruited infantry from Morocco to join its troupes coloniales, as it did in its other colonies in Africa and Asia.
 Throughout World War I, a total of 37,300–45,000 Moroccans fought for France, forming a "Moroccan Brigade."
 Moroccan colonial troops first served France in the First Battle of the Marne, September 1914, and participated in every major battle in the war, including in Artois, Champagne, and Verdun.
-Historians have called these Moroccan soldiers "heroes without glory" as they are not and have not been given the consideration they merited through valor and sacrifice in the war.
+Historians have called these Moroccan soldiers "heroes without glory" as they are not and have not been given the consideration they merited through valor and sacrifice during the war.
 Brahim El Kadiri Boutchich identified the participation of Moroccan soldiers in the service of France in WWI as "one of the most important moments in the shared history of Morocco and France."